 images found using #MelaninMonday on twitter

 Thankfully the help of social media, has allowed us to expand the ways in which we fight for our rights.
 Recordings of violent acts spread like wild fire; just like black encouragement and self-love takes over social media.
 Hashtags such as #BlackLivesMatter, #BlackGirlMagic, #blackout, #MelaninGirls, and #MelaninMonday flood the internet.
-If you were to type any of these hashtags and search them on Twitter, Tumblr, Instagram or any other social media platform then you will find images, words of encouragement or injustice within the black community.
+If you were to type any of these hashtags, as well as the ones that you’ve found by using something like this hashtag generator on upleap and search them on Twitter, Tumblr, Instagram or any other social media platform then you will find images, words of encouragement or injustice within the black community.
 “Black Twitter” has become a way for the black community to band together online and form unity to speak out against any injustices that we face.
 This current movement is fighting for freedom and to end mental segregation.
-As Nina Simone once said, “’Free’ is just a feeling.
+As Nina Simone once said, “‘Free’ is just a feeling.
 It’s just a feeling.
 It’s like how do you tell somebody how it feels to be in love.”
 Therefore, we will not stop fighting until we feel free.

 Every year universal trends and styles are either discarded, recycled or evolved.
 These fashion trends are incorporated into our personal style, meaning the way we express our individuality changes in time as well.
 I have found that one thing that truly gets me excited for the new year is shopping!
 Splurging on new items to add to your wardrobe at the beginning of the year kick-starts your “New Year, New Me” look.
 I’m sure that I share that same excitement of coming back from break owning a new hand bag or pair of shoes with a lot of women.
 Here is what I suggest:

 Do research!
 This is made fun by hundreds of different fashion bloggers or “vloggers” on the internet who have created very specific “lookbooks” to showcase outfit ideas.
-Just find a favorite youtuber who shares your taste in clothing.
-Also look for trends that are on the rise.
+Just find a favorite YouTuber who shares your taste in clothing.
+I have recently started watching a YouTuber who buys amazing upcycled jackets as she’s into sustainable fashion.
+She has now influenced my fashion choices a lot too!
+Also, look for trends that are on the rise.
 I have noticed that metallic materials are starting to be used a lot more in unconventional ways.
 Take the iconic rose gold for example as it has been seen in phones, shoes and even sticker tattoos.

 Step out of your comfort zone!
 Getting away from what you are used to is always a great way to grow and that can be applied to many area in life.
 What is the one thing you were too shy to wear in public?
 For me that was heels so I opted for Chelsea Boots.
 These boots are perfectly cute to style with a winter wardrobe and usually have a subtle 1 or 2 inch heel.